Fourth of July holiday closings

 • City offices in Dickinson will close at 12:30 p.m.
 Friday.

-• City offices in Santa Fe will be opened Friday and closed Monday.
+• City offices in Santa Fe will be open Friday and closed Monday.

 • There will be no trash or recycling collection in the city of Friendswood Saturday.